contao/docs/docs/manual/core-extensions/calendar/frontend-modules.en.md

 ## Eventlist menu {#eventlist-menu}

-The frontend module "Eventlist Menu" adds a menu to the website, with which you can call up the events of the individual days, months or years.
+The frontend module "Event List Menu" adds a menu to the website, with which you can call up the events of the individual days, months or years.

 ### Module configuration

 **Calendar:** Here you define from which calendars events should be linked.
 This selection should match the selection in the event list.

-**Display format:** Here you define the display format (day, month or year).
+**Display format**: Here you define the display format (day, month or year).

 **Shortened display:** By default, Contao displays events that last several days on each day individually.
 If you select this option, the display is shortened and the event appears only once on the first day.

 **Sort order:** Here you can change the sort order of the menu.

-**Display the number of events:** If you select this option, the number of events of each month or year will be displayed in the menu.
+**Show number of events:** If you select this option, the number of events of each month or year will be displayed in the menu.

 ### Forwarding